dedica/Online-Class-Conditionals/README.md

 */

 /*
-Use if-statement to check if the red light is on, if so, print "Stop the car!".
+Use "if" statement to check if the red light is on, if so, print "Stop the car!".
 */